Sohamsharmaaaa/Password-Strength-Checker/Readme.md

-Here’s a README.md for your password strength checker project without GPT:

 # 🔐 Advanced Password Strength Checker

 A modern **password strength checker** built with **Flask** (Python) and a responsive **Tailwind CSS frontend**.